rsnbrgr/String-From-Random/README.md

 FYI: Rosenberger uses the "Whitesmiths" coding indent style and "PascalCase" identifier naming style.
 He doesn't always use braces for singular statements.

-Q: "Why didn't you use getchar() in the main() function?"

-A: I wanted to include the string it will print, in a comment at the top of the generated C source code.
+Q1: "Why didn't you use getchar() in the main() function?"
+I wanted to include the string it will print, in a comment at the top of the generated C source code.
 Yes, I might fork the code someday to allow unlimited binary input.
 But in the meantime, you can fork it yourself.

+Q2: "Why did you label '\n' as BLANKLINE?"
+The string literally defines a blank line.

+Q3: "Why do you use C++/C# keywords as variables?"
+Because I mourn the halcyon days of object-oriented Pascal.

+Q4: "Why don't you always use braces?"
+It's an old Pascal habit.